Media magnate Lebedev may sell Russian assets

 Lebedev made it clear he believed it was time for Russia's opposition leaders to form a united front, put aside their differences and speak with one voice on issues such as corruption.

-The opposition has in the last few months staged the biggest protests since Putin rose to power in 2000 - they have continued even though fewer people have been turning up and the rallies have been less frequent.
+The opposition protests that began last December have continued even though fewer people have been turning up and the rallies have been less frequent.

 The opposition has not evolved into a more organized political movement and has no single leader, though Navalny has emerged as the most charismatic of them.